Lwa3000/Portfolio/README.md

 # 02_UD_Portfolio
 My portfolio of work 2017
->Stay toon for more apps.
+>Stay tuned for more apps.

 1) App1_Dictionary: a python command line app that outputs the definition of a word you enter.
 	- How to run: Execute the program by: python3 app1_Ditionary.py